 This unusual form (crispate) is hot & dark burnt red orange with a gold throat radiating out into the red band on the petals.
 Tall, with branching (3) and good bud count, this is a vigorous daylily that puts on a show, and glows in the evening sunset garden.
 It has been a garden favorite for a while, and just like the real flying squirrels that get into our attic, it cannot be denied.

 Black purple with a black band, chartreuse throat, and ruffled edges; diamond dusted.
 Unsually sunfast for a dark color and a sea of blooms in the late season.
 Fertile.
 (Don't Know Jack x Chief Black Hand) The only cultivar with this parentage, and an excellent parent.
-Hard Dormant
+Hard Dormant.
+Excellent grower and heavy bloomer.

 Parent of some of my current and future intros.
 Has proven to be an excellent parent for dormant, sunfast, dark colors.